 I’ve made this soup three times in the past week and a half.

-I know – it’s not quite soup season yet, but you probably still have bunches of summery herbs and this recipe is such a wonderful way to use them.
+I know – it’s not quite soup season yet, but you probably still have bunches of summery herbs, and this recipe is such a wonderful way to use them.
 This one comes from Heidi Swanson’s book Near and Far, which has been a favorite in my kitchen since it came out last fall.
-I just love Heidi’s recipes because they’re so unique and usually very very simple to put together.
-This one take no longer than 15 minutes and it packs a bright punch of flavor.
+I just love Heidi’s recipes because they’re so unique and usually very simple to put together.
+This one takes no longer than 15 minutes, and it packs a bright punch of flavor.

-Next, on my list is to try her Pozole recipe, how gorgeous does that look?
+Next on my list is to try her Pozole recipe, how gorgeous does that look?
+Get the book! (click)